-The distinct towns and villages that make up Medway will be connected through effective transport networks, and green infrastructure links supporting nature and healthy communities.
-The quality of design and public realm will have delivered an accessible city where all can move around safely.
+The distinct towns and villages that make up Medway will be connected through effective transport networks, with green infrastructure links supporting nature and healthy communities, and defining separation between settlements.
+The quality of design and public realm will have delivered an accessible city where all can move around safely, and which sets a new character for urban centres.